LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

    destination's first target; H6 is the fallback boundary.
 5. Horizontal movement lands on a real target and activates the destination context.
-6. From an H3 under the first H2, next-horizontal movement enters the first target of the H3 under the second H2; previous-horizontal movement reverses it.
-Both active contexts remain H3 contexts.
-7. From Recommendations, an authored H2, next-horizontal movement skips unrelated unheaded and H3 contexts and enters the first target of the next nonempty H2, even when the two H2 contexts use different DOM containers.
-   Previous-horizontal movement reverses it.
+6. From a Filters section, next-horizontal movement enters its nested Availability fieldset before moving to the following Results section.
+7. From an unheaded landmark or configured region, horizontal movement enters the adjacent semantic region without inventing a heading rank.
 8. A broadened explicit previous/next target command may cross descendant groups without silently narrowing.
 9. Boundaries do not wrap by default.